Stock Advisor: #1 Recommended Advisory Service... the stats don't lie

 Stock Advisor is an investment advisory service offered by the Motley Fool company, which is a privately owned financial/investment advisory firm founded by two brothers, David & Tom Gardner, based in Virginia, USA.

-Here we'll be going over why it's one of the better choices out there, but first let's talk about what a subscription to this service includes.
+Here I'll be going over why it's one of the better choices out there, but first let's talk about what a subscription to this service includes.

 In a nutshell, this subscription service provides members with: